IFRS 16 Remeasurement

 Index-Linked Payment Changes

 When lease payments are linked to an index (e.g., CPI, RPI) and the index changes, the lease liability must be remeasured.
-Importantly:
+Key points:

 • The original discount rate is used